Cholesterol Content of Eggs, Boiled & Raw Egg

 Two studies published in The Journal of Nutrition found that eating an egg a day can reduce the risk of macular degeneration in eyes, a cause of blindness.

-The following cholesterol content of egg values are approximate.
+The following cholesterol in egg values are approximate.

 Cholesterol in Eggs